thacherT1D/4rsam/Misc/Command Line.md

 ### Exercise

-How can you tell if an item is a file or directory? **Hint:** look at its permissions.
+How can you tell if an item is a file or directory?

+**Hint:** Look at the first letter of each row.

 ### Human-friendly sizes